-This guide covers the samurai residences, the kid-appropriate side of the Peace Museum, and how to combine the visit with Mt Kaimon or Ibusuki.
+This guide covers the samurai residences, the kid-appropriate side of the Peace Museum, and how to get there by car or bus.
+It also shows how to combine the visit with Mt Kaimon or Ibusuki.

 Why Chiran works for families

-- Walking distance: 1km along Edo-era street; 7 garden + 9 residence visits
+- Walking distance: 1 km along the Edo-era street; 7 gardens + 9 residence visits

-- Stroller compatibility: 80% paths fine; some residence interiors require step
+- Stroller compatibility: 80% of paths are fine; some residence interiors require a step up

 - Open hours: residences 09:00–17:00; Peace Museum 09:00–16:30

-- Best months: April (cherry blossom in samurai gardens), late October–November
+- Best months: April (cherry blossom in the samurai gardens), late October–November

 - Drive time: Kagoshima city 50 min / Ibusuki 30 min / Mt Kaimon 30 min